codership/wsrep-API/examples/node/README.md

 anything related to wsrep API, but shows which additional parameters must be configured for the program to make use of wsrep clustering.

+#### socket.*
+Network sockets boilerplate code for setting TCP connections between processes (for SST).
+Has nothing wsrep-related and can be ignored.

 #### sst.*
 Defines **SST callbacks** for the wsrep provider and shows how to asynchronously implement state snapshot transfer (yes, you don't want to spend eternity in